Pushing Pixels

 A little bit about me….

 Professionally I have been deeply involved in various aspects of computer graphics for over 20 years now.
 This experience ranges from CAD areas like solid modelling, drivers for graphics cards, to applications for real time interactive 3D such as simulations and video games.
-Right now I work for a company making photorealistic rendering toolkits for use in other applications.
+Up until 2012 I work for a company making photorealistic rendering toolkits for use in other applications.
 I have always had a passion for computer generated imagery (CGI), photography, and also geo-location applications – basically, if it involves a pixel or a map then I probably have an interest in it.

 When I started work PC’s had barely been invented.
 Ray-tracing was a revolutionary new technique, and all CGI images involved shiny spheres or teapots.
 Quite scarily this was not that many years ago (honest – I’m not that old), and CGI has advanced incredibly driven by feature films and computer games.
 There are so many fantastic applications out which are all, at their core, simply pushing pixels to the screen in ever more exciting and creative ways.